Danielle Lithwick, MA, RP | Psychotherapy & Counselling for Eating Disorders and Body Image Concerns | Ottawa, ON

 Bottom line: If your relationship with food and/or your body is getting in the way of you living a meaningful and happy life, know that you don’t have to settle for that.
 You deserve better.

 Where do you start?
 It always depends and I cannot give specific treatment advice in a blog post, since treatment is always individualized from person to person.
-I can suggest though, starting to educate yourself on the Intuitive Eating and the Health At Every Size® principles.
+I can suggest though, starting to educate yourself on the Intuitive Eating principles and weight-inclusive healthcare, and check out my Resources page.
+You can also seek help and guidance from practitioners who specialize in eating and body image concerns, such as dietitians, psychologists or psychotherapists.

 The world of food, dieting, and body image is very confusing and overwhelming.
 There is no shame in getting help and support to help you through.
 I do what I do because I believe that no one should have to put their lives on hold or suffer due to food and body image concerns.

-Are you struggling with eating and body image concerns?
+Are you struggling with food and body image concerns?

 Comments are closed.